 4* Southern Sun Waterfront - Cape Town

-After lunch at a local restaurant, we visit Boulders Beach and its penguin colony before returning to the city.
+centuries.
+Finally we visit Boulders Beach and its penguin colony, returning to the city during the

 Our final day in Cape Town is at leisure before a transfer to the airport, at the appropriate time, for our return flight via Johannesburg to the UK.